Establishing theories in energy science.

 A2.
 Please see the university’s web siteOpen link.

-(What’s MEXT? – see JASSO web siteOpen link.)
+(What’s MEXT? – see the JASSO web siteOpen link.)

 A3.
-Please contact the Japanese Embassy/Consulate-General in your country to ask for application information.
-The application deadline and screening timetable vary from country to country.
+For application information, please contact the Japanese Embassy or Consulate-General in your country.
+Please note that the application deadline and screening timetable vary from country to country.

-(What’s MEXT? – see JASSO web siteOpen link.)
+(What’s MEXT? – see the JASSO web siteOpen link.)

 Are there any possibilities that I can apply for the MEXT through Kyoto University before I am enrolled in the IESC?